pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2023-03-24-penne-meat.markdown

 - Add the meat and fully cook (meat should sound like its crackling instead of boiling)

-- After the meat is done, add in the spices (garlic and onion powder, oregano, basil, thyme, and pepper) and pour in tomatoes.
+- After the meat is done, add in the spices (garlic powder, onion powder, oregano, basil, thyme, and black pepper) and pour in tomatoes.
 Let simmer for 5 minutes

 - Combine beef, pasta, and cheese in the pot
 - <img src='/assets/Food/Ground Meat/Penne/penne-6.jpg' alt='' class='instruction-image'>